Schramm-Loewner evolution in 2d rigidity percolation

+$c$ encodes how conformal symmetry manifests itself in the system and gives eg. the change in free energy when conformally transforming the system's geometry \cite{blote86,affleck,Cardybook}.
+Its value is needed to compute physical observables and represents therefore a crucial information about the universality class.\\

-As we will argue, the interfaces in RP satisfy --within numerical precision-- the requirements of SLE.
-Besides giving access to more universal observables, this finding reveals the existence of a non-trivial algebraic structure in the underlying CFT, through the existence of a so-called degenerate field \cite{Bauer2002} (see also \cite{Cardy2005}).
-This places the CFT of rigidity percolation in a more restricted class of field theories, to which connectivity percolation also belongs, and allows to express previously measured RP critical exponents solely in terms of $\kappa$. \\
+As we will argue, interfaces in RP are numerically consistent with SLE.
+Besides giving access to more universal observables, this finding reveals the existence of a non-trivial algebraic structure in the underlying CFT, through the existence of a so-called degenerate field \cite{Bauer2002,Cardy2005}.
+This places the CFT of rigidity percolation in a more restricted class of field theories, to which connectivity percolation also belongs, and allows to express RP critical exponents solely in terms of $\kappa$. \\